bor0/gidti/manuscript/chapter5.md

 prf : Tue = Tue
 ```

-Checking the type of `prf`, we notice how Idris evaluated the left part of the equation at compile-time.
+Checking the type of `prf` we notice how Idris evaluated the left part of the equation at compile-time.
 In order to prove that `Tue = Tue`, we can just use `Refl`:

 ```
 our_first_proof : next_day Mon = Tue